aosabook/500lines/functionalDB/chapter.md

          clean-db (reduce remove-fn db refing-datoms)]
      (last (:layers clean-db))))
 ````
-It starts by locating the entities that refer to the removed entity, by calling *reffing-datoms-to* that returns a sequence of triplets, each containing the id of the referencing entity, the attribute name and the id of the removed entity.
+We begin by using *reffing-datoms-to* to find all entities that reference ours in the given layer; it returns a sequence of triplets that contain the id of the referencing entity, as well as the attribute name and the id of the removed entity.

 ````clojure
 (defn- reffing-datoms-to [e-id layer]